 By law, all deaths that occur in Northern Ireland must be registered in Northern Ireland.

-The process for registering the death of a loved one is:
+The process for registering the death of a loved one:

 - Following a death the doctor or hospital will forward a Medical Certificate of Cause of Death electronically to the General Register Office for Northern Ireland (GRONI).
 It will forward this to the registration office which covers the deceased’s home address.

 - The doctor who signed the Medical Certificate of Cause of Death may have passed your details to the registrar.
-Our registrar could contact you to organise the registration of the death.
+Our registrar will contact you to organise the registration of the death.

-- We will contact you by telephone to arrange the completion of the registration of the death.
+- We will contact you by telephone to arrange the completion of the registration of the death, there will be no need to attend your local registrar's office (unless you prefer too).

 - The registrar will then issue a Certificate for Burial or Cremation to the funeral director to allow the funeral of your loved one to proceed.

-- if the deceased is under 16, the full names and occupations of the parents
+- if the deceased is under 16, full names and occupations of the parents

 - date and place of birth